midyear66/SmartApp-Cell-Phone-Presence/README.md

 # Cell-Phone-Presence
-Scripts to detect sleeping iPhone and change presence in smartthings
+Scripts to detect iPhone and change presence in smartthings

-Installation info soon